 - No unnecessary blaming when near misses or incidents occur

-- When people engage in at-risk behaviours which lead to incidents, there are organizational systems and practices that inadvertently encourage those behaviours.
-This is why it is important to uncover the reasons as to why the event occurred and make the necessary changes to the systems and practices in order to encourage safe behaviour, instead of blaming the people who engaged in the at-risk behaviours.
+- When people engage in at-risk behaviors, which lead to incidents, there are organizational systems and practices that inadvertently encourage those behaviors.
+This is why it is important to uncover the reasons as to why the event occurred and make the necessary changes to the systems and practices in order to encourage safe behavior, instead of blaming the people who engaged in the at-risk behaviors.